Service Barrie 70 Collier Street, 1st Floor Phone: (705) 726-4242

 East Bayfield).
 Staff at these locations are happy to print route schedules and maps upon request.

-8B Detailed Schedule
+8B Schedule (Effective April 6)

 High school students are eligible for Reduced Ride Cards & Student Monthly Passes.
 Full-time post-secondary students (those registered in a full-time educational program) are eligible for Adult Ride Cards, Student Monthly Passes, and/or a Georgian College Semester Pass.
 Valid student photo I.D. (card issued by the educational institution; or a valid Barrie Transit Photo I.D.
 Card*) must be presented along with the pass.
 Without valid photo I.D. the Adult fare applies.

 Barrie Transit passes & ride cards can be purchased at the following sales locations: